 By actively coordinating with government officials and other insurers, our fraud investigators work to identify and investigate every individual attempting to defraud or seriously jeopardize the quality of patient care.

 Crimes involving healthcare fraud lead to higher taxes, higher cost-shares for medical services and has the potential for false medical histories in patients' records.
-Military formed the program integrity department to help combat this fraud and other attempted abuses committed within the TRICARE health program.
+The program integrity department was formed to help combat this fraud and other attempted abuses committed within the TRICARE health program.
 Our fraud investigators are committed to the prevention, detection and investigation of every alleged fraud and abuse case.

 Healthcare fraud is defined as: "An intentional act of misrepresentation or deception that results in a higher benefit to the beneficiary, the provider or some other entity."